puncakbukit/reversteem/README.md

 If one RPC fails:

-* Client switches to next RPC
+* Client switches automatically
-* Retries automatically
+* Retries request

 No backend proxy required.